UPDATED: Google, help me optimize my website for voice search

 Now a website needs to load in two seconds for mobile, desktop and voice searches.
 We’ve got our work cut out for us.

 How do you ask Alexa or Google a question?
 It is as straight-forward as possible.
 This is where content comes into the mix.
-A website should not be completely rewritten for voice search purposes, but should have this in the mix of the SEM strategies.

 It is estimated that 22 percent of people use voice search to find local information.
 This makes local search more important than ever.